samdauwe/BabylonCpp/README.md

 [![BabylonCpp](doc/assets/babylon_demo_video.jpg)](https://www.youtube.com/watch?v=o05_5Wyzv54 "BabylonCpp")

+Note: The master branch code is in an unstable state due to the upgrade to [Babylon.js 4.0.0](https://doc.babylonjs.com/whats-new).
+Please refer to a [more stable branch](https://github.com/pthom/BabylonCpp/tree/stable) from Nov 22nd when most of the examples were working.
+This version should give a better experience with the library compared to the master branch.

 # Get the Sources

 This repository contains submodules for some of the external dependencies, so when doing a fresh clone you need to clone recursively: